IMPORTANT INTERNATIONAL NON GOUVERNMENTAL ORGANIZATION

 - Works closely with the LEAD, Implementing Partners and the MOH to identify, document, disseminate RMNH-related best practices / success stories and lessons learned in order to take them to scale.

 - Country-specific public health system: Advanced knowledge of countries' public health systems.

-- A methodological background lending itself to issues of complexity and the context-based domain of behavior change;
+- A methodological background lending itself to issues of complexity and the context-based domain of RMNCH;

-- At least five years of experience supervising low- and mid-level professionals;
+- At least ten years of experience supervising low and mid-level professionals;

-- Demonstrated knowledge of the development of effective, evidence-based approaches to behavior change including behavior change communication;
+- Demonstrated knowledge of the development of effective, evidence-based approaches to RMNCH;

 - Strong written and verbal communication skills;